theianjones/blog/content/primer-for-systems-designers.md

   The face is an example.
 Eyes, nose, mouth, are salient structures.
   The bones that connect your eyes to your nose are secondary, your eyes look somewhere, your face follows.

-  If salient elements aren&rsquo;t related to eachother, they arent centers.
+  If salient elements aren&rsquo;t related to eachother, they aren't centers.
+Or they are weak centers.

   Every structure has strong and weak centers.

   15 properties that Alexander defines.
+A couple of them:

-  levels of scale
+  - levels of scale
-  boundaries
+  - boundaries
-  void
+  - void

 <a id="org5819ca4"></a>